LuxMat/trading-backtester/README.md

 I want to host this server on an raspberry pi, and eventully cluster, and after that AI cluster.

+Using bayesian interference for exit and % stop loss strategy.
+Then using strategy for "price prediction"

 Stage 1:

 Building the interactive platform.
 My first try will be with streamlit library.